petrbroz/svf-utils/README.md

 ### Node.js

-The library is structured so that you can use it at different levels of control.
+The library can be used at different levels of granularity.

 The easiest way to convert an SVF file is to read the entire model into memory using [SvfReader#read](https://petrbroz.github.io/forge-convert-utils/docs/classes/_svf_reader_.reader.html#read)